With the Sydney Opera House, Bondi Beach and the Great Barrier Reef around, it’s no wonder Oz wins over travellers.

 The road, the Great Ocean Road, may swoop around the coastline like a luxury car ad run wild, but as impressive as it is, there are still some places it doesn’t reach.

 For that, there’s the Great Ocean Walk, a 100km or so path that takes around a week to complete.
-Because of time constraints, I’m just clomping through a taster.
-And because I’m here as a travel writer, I’m doing it alone.“
+Think koalas, kangaroos and a whole lot of fun.

-And then it struck me.
 The cafes.
 The coffee.
 The beautiful boutique shops and bars, narrow streets, arcades of patterned glass and stacks of pastel-pink sugar-dusted French macarons.
-That’s where the connection was (although perhaps French or Italian might have been a more appropriate word.
-I didn’t see too much of weak watered tea, currywurst or heart-chiselled shutters about the place.)